build-arena/build-arena.github.io/README.md

-# BuildArena
+# Build Arena

-A coming soon page for the BuildArena project.
+A coming soon page for the Build Arena project.

 ## Development